 Handmade jewelry products are unique, original and take a lot of time and artistic vision to create.
-And reaching the right customers with the right message and offer is crucial to grow in this space.
+So reaching the right customers with the right message and offer is crucial to grow in this space.
 Luckily, it’s easier than ever to find your perfect target market for handmade jewelry!

-This post gives you a sort of target market template which you can further customize to match your specific audience.
-I also go over some crucial business growth points, such as building brand, retargeting and scaling.
+This post is a sort of target market template which you can easily customize to match your specific audience and marketing goals.

 So I’m totally psyched to have you here and I hope that I can give you real, actionable value for your jewelry business!

 Since this post takes advantage of Facebook and Instagram, you’ll want to first sign up for a (free) Facebook Business Manager account so you can easily follow along with the steps.

 Why Facebook?
 Well for starters, using Facebook means using Instagram as well – two of the largest social media platforms.

 And Facebook alone boasts over 2.7 billion active users!

 So reaching for your ideal target – no matter who they are or where they live – just got a whole lot easier.

 Now let’s dive in!